Travelfish correspondent Stuart McDonald

 Easily one of the cheapest ways to eat in Bangkok, and in Thailand for that matter, is to pull up a chair at a streetside food stall selling ready-made Thai food served either on a plate, or in little plastic bags for takeaway.
 While you’ll find all manner of Thai food served in this fashion, … read the full post

-Updated May 27, 2013: Getting a visa for Burma (Myanmar) in Bangkok can seem difficult as there is a lot of conflicting information out there, but the process isn’t quite as hard as some would have you believe.
-Getting the visa is fairly straightforward, but making sure that you have all of the necessary documents … read the full post
+Updated March 15, 2014 with updated 2014 public holidays: Getting a visa for Burma (Myanmar) in Bangkok can seem difficult as there is a lot of conflicting information out there, but the process isn’t quite as hard as some would have you believe.
+Getting the visa is fairly straightforward, but making sure that you have … read the full post